Charlie-robin/Charlie-robin/README.md

 ### 🤙 Hello
 My name is Charlie, How's it going?

+#### Who am I?

 I am an associate software development coach working for _nology.

-What does that mean?
+#### What does that mean?

 I run courses that cover software development, cloud engineering and professional skills across a varied tech stack.

+#### How did you get into that?

-I am a career changer with a background in production and operations.
-It made perfect sense to move into automation and development.
+I am a career changer with a background in production and operation management.
+As that career wound down It made perfect sense to move into automation and development.

+I enjoy learning, coaching and building things and have found a way to make it my part of my career.

 ---
 ### :zap: Interests